Search for anything...

 Features

-• One of the most common machines that need to be aligned and maintained is our table saws.
+• TABLE SAW DIAL INDICATOR - One of the most common machines that need to be aligned and maintained is our table saws.
 As we use them, the fence and saw blade amongst other parts tend to slightly shift over time.
-The A-LINE-IT DELUXE has all the necessary pieces to the puzzle to help you identify what needs to be addressed in order to get your table saw in tip top shape again.
-You can easily identify, saw blade straightness, fence run-out, arbor run-out and flange run-out.
+With the A-LINE-IT DELUXE, easily identify saw blade straightness, fence run-out, arbor run-out and flange run-out.

-• One of the reasons youll appreciate this system is the self-adjusting Smart Bar that will stay tight in a miter slot that isnt the same size along its slot length.
+• SELF-ADJUSTING SMART BAR - One of the reasons youll appreciate this system is the self-adjusting Smart Bar that will stay tight in a miter slot that isnt the same size along its slot length.
 You only need to adjust the spring plungers once, and after that, its a perfect fit in the miter slot.
-This makes the measuring process much more efficient since you dont need to keep shimming or adjusting the miter bar for a snug fit.
+This makes the measuring process much more efficient.

-• Another thing you will appreciate is that with the A-LINE-IT DELUXE, you get everything youll need to thoroughly check your machines in one package.
-The spring and nut assembly, as an example, makes the A-LINE-IT DELUXE the only tool in the US that will allow you to determine whether the run-out in the saw blade is caused by the blade, the arbor, or a combination of both.
+• EVERYTHING YOU NEED - Everything you need to thoroughly check your machines in one package.
+The spring and nut assembly makes the A-LINE-IT DELUXE the only tool in the US that will allow you to determine whether the run-out in the saw blade is caused by the blade, the arbor, or a combination of both.
 Being able to determine this is vitally important to achieve the best running table saw possible.

-• The A-LINE-IT DELUXE includes the following: Dial Indicator in .001 increments, 22 assorted and interchangeable dial indicator tips, 11 long bar with 12 adjustment holes, smart miter bar with spring loaded adjustable plungers, threaded 1/2 diameter steel drill press chuck pin, the exclusive arbor nut run-out kit, planer bar (for checking run-out on planers with knife style cutter heads) and detailed instructions.
+• WHAT'S INCLUDED - Digital Dial Indicator in .001 increments, 22 assorted and interchangeable dial indicator tips, 11 long bar with 12 adjustment holes, smart miter bar with spring loaded adjustable plungers, threaded 1/2 diameter steel drill press chuck pin, the exclusive arbor nut run-out kit, planer bar (for checking run-out on planers with knife style cutter heads) and detailed instructions.

 Manufacturer: In-Line Industries